By Pete Reilly

 For most companies, “state-of-the-art” data analytics means having technical specialists create dashboards that try to anticipate business user questions.
 But the truth is, they can only anticipate some.
 And each day the business changes, generating new questions.
 These questions then require more technical help to create new reports, which may take weeks to produce.
 That’s an eternity in today’s competitive environment.

 We believe non-technical business users should be able to visualize corporate data with a user experience that doesn’t require training, an understanding of data models, or even the data’s location.
 We believe they should be able to get answers to their questions without waiting.

 The best consumer technology empowers its users by being easy to use and fast.
 And we believe business users should expect nothing less from their business intelligence and analytics tool.

-With all of the consumer-driven advances now making their way into BI, 2016 should be a watershed year for arming business users with data-driven analytics.
+With all of the consumer-driven advances now making their way into BI, this should be a watershed year for arming business users with data-driven analytics.

 At AnswerRocket, we’ve been inspired by the simplicity of consumer technologies like Google search and Siri.
 By combining a user-friendly interface with powerful enterprise technology, AnswerRocket brings ease and speed to data-driven business users.

 See how AnswerRocket can enable your team to make better, faster, data-driven decisions by simply asking questions.